UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Understanding usage thresholds is critical because missing Gexa’s bill credit requirements can result in significantly higher monthly costs compared to APG&E’s flat rates.

-At A Glance: Gexa Energy Vs APG&E
+Side-By-Side Comparison: Gexa Energy Vs APG&E

 An infographic comparing Gexa's high-usage bill credits with APG&E's set-it-and-forget-it stability.